ahrendsen/piezoProcessing/summaries/longDrift.md

 ## Additional Method Details
 ### Automated image collection from DSLR camera
 To collect data consistently for such an extended period of time, I connected my Nikon D3100 to a laptop running the program gphoto2.
 I can then write a shell script to run the gphoto2 program to collect an image using the camera.
+I set this up to record an image and wait for a short period of time (10 s?) before collecting the next image.

 ### Thoughts on profile data
 Shown below is an example of the profile collected from one of our images.